 Take in a Baseball Game

-Cheer on the Rochester Red Wings this spring at Innovative Field.
+Cheer on the Rochester Red Wings this spring at the newly-christened ESL Ball Park.
 More information and tickets for the upcoming season are available here.

 Visit a Farmer's Market

 The Rochester Public Market is open year-round, but is extra special to visit in the spring.
 Check out the latest seasonal offerings from vendors and mark your calendars for Flower City Days at the Market, taking place Sundays in May and early June.
 Area towns also feature farmer’s markets of varying sizes.
-Check out weekly markets in Rochester’s South Wedge neighborhood, the town of Brighton and town of Greece.
+Check out weekly markets in Rochester’s South Wedge neighborhood, the town of Brighton, Village of Fairport, and town of Greece.